How reciprocity impacts ordering and phase separation in active nematics?: Introduction

-In this paper, we explore differences in macroscopic properties of apolar active nematics, particularly their phase transitions, considering three different microscopic implementations: model 1 uses reciprocal torques utilizing a pairwise interaction, and models 2 and 3 break reciprocity but in two different manners.
-The main findings are the following: depending on the particular microscopic implementation, (i)\,the isotropic-nematic transition can either be first order or continuous, (ii)\,the associated phase separation can be fluctuation-dominated or display sharp interfaces.
+In this paper, we explore differences in macroscopic properties of apolar active nematics evolving with short-ranged interaction, particularly their phase transitions, considering three different microscopic implementations: model 1 uses reciprocal torques utilizing a pairwise interaction potential, and models 2 and 3 break reciprocity but in two different manners.
+The main findings are the following: { (i)\,the nematic-isotropic (NI) transition is first order (continuous) for reciprocal (non-reciprocal) interaction; (ii)\,the transition from quasi-long-ranged order (QLRO) to disorder is associated with fluctuation dominated phase separation, irrespective of the reciprocity or its absence.}

-Section \ref{Models} describes the different apolar nematic models in detail.
-In Section \ref{result_comparision}, we compare the macroscopic properties of the models in terms of the nature of their isotropic-nematic phase transitions and associated phase separations.
-Finally, we conclude in Section \ref{conclusion} with an outlook.
+Section \ref{Models} describes the different apolar nematic models in detail. { In Section \ref{sec_mft}, we present a mean-field and hydrodynamic analysis complemented by numerical results comparing the NI transitions of the different models.
+In the following two sections, we analyze the associated phase separation and the nature of the ordered phase.} Finally, we conclude in Section \ref{conclusion} with an outlook.